Cosplay Guides

 Solution:

-1. Etsy Shop Setup: Create a compelling shop name and banner that reflects your brand.
-Your shop’s “About” section is a great place to share your maker story and passion.
+1. Etsy Shop Setup: Pick a shop name and banner that reflect your actual focus.
+Use the About section to tell your maker story.
+People buy from makers they trust.

-3. Compelling Descriptions: Write detailed descriptions covering materials, dimensions, finish options, and any special features (e.g., LED integration).
-Use relevant keywords for SEO.
+3. Compelling Descriptions: Cover materials, dimensions, finish options, and any special features like LEDs.
+Use relevant search terms naturally throughout the description.

-* Print Time Cost: Factor in electricity and machine wear.
+* Print Time Cost: Electricity plus machine wear.

-* Post-Processing Time: Your hourly rate for sanding, painting, assembly.
+* Post-Processing Time: Your hourly rate for sanding, painting, and assembly.

-* Profit Margin: Aim for a healthy margin to cover overhead and make a living.
+* Profit Margin: Enough to cover overhead and make the work worthwhile.

-A common formula is (Materials + Print Time + Post-Processing Time) * 2 to 3, then add Etsy fees.
-This ensures you’re covering all costs and making a profit.
+A practical starting formula: (Materials + Print Time + Post-Processing Time) x 2 to 3, then add Etsy fees.
+Most beginners underprice because they forget post-processing time.
 (Reference: sidehustlenation.com)

 Scaling and Shipping: Getting Your Creations to Customers